Local Elections

 Local Offices

-Wichita Mayor & City Council
+Wichita City Council

 The Wichita City Council is Wichita's top legislative body.
 It is composed of seven members: six who are elected by district and a mayor elected at-large.
 The mayor's position is full-time, while other council members are part-time.
 Council members are elected to a 4-year term for up to two consecutive terms.
 While candidates may belong to a political party, elections are nonpartisan, meaning the candidate's political affiliation will not appear on the ballot.
 The Wichita City Council's responsibilities include: